 Unemployment is high, but my talent search is still coming up short.
 It’s a common refrain among businesses.
-In what feels like a one-two punch, Covid-related hurdles and headaches are being exacerbated by a nationwide shortage of qualified candidates that’s making it tougher than usual for hiring the right talent.
+In what feels like a one-two punch, Covid-related hurdles and headaches are being exacerbated by a nationwide shortage of qualified candidates that’s making it tougher than usual for companies interested in hiring the right talent.

 Of course, good people have always been hard to find, and soaring unemployment rates rarely produce windfalls of new candidates in the professional space.
 That said, some industries’ talent pools are, indeed, particularly dry at the moment – the result of countless factors including the fact that gainfully employed individuals are staying put in these unsure times.